 How CBM operates in humanitarian situations

 CBM humanitarian activities are collaboratively-run, involving the Federation’s Emergency Response Unit (ERU), Member Associations, Regional/Country Offices and its partner organisations.
-Which entity takes leadership, and other roles and responsibilities, depends on the specific context of each response/activity.

 The ‘twin-track’ approach